-The Internal Audit function is tasked with assisting OP MB's Board of Directors and other management in controlling, supervising and assuring operations by carrying out operational audits.
+Internal Audit is tasked with assisting OP Corporate Bank plc's Board of Directors and the company's management in controlling, supervising and assuring operations by carrying out operational audits.
 Internal audit is based on an independent and objective assessment, assurance and consulting activities.
 It supports the management in their efforts to achieve objectives by providing a systematic, disciplined approach to assessing and upgrading the efficiency of the organisation's risk management, control and management and governance processes, with the focus on the identification of risk factors and the assessment of the performance of internal control.

-Internal Audit of OP Cooperative, OP MB's parent entity, has been responsible for internal audit.
+Internal Audit of OP Cooperative, OP Corporate Bank plc's parent entity, has been responsible for internal audit.
 The Supervisory Board of OP Cooperative confirms the operating principles of Internal Audit.
 The Supervisory Board's Audit Committee is responsible for the guidance and assessment of Internal Audit activities.
 Internal Audit functions under the Audit Committee and thereby is independent of the executive management.
 The Chief Audit Executive reports to the Supervisory Board's Audit Committee and, in administrative terms, to the President and Group Executive Chairman.
-Audit observations concerning OP MB are reported to the Board of Directors and Managing Director.
+The Chief Audit Executive reports audit observations applying to the company to OP Corporate Bank plc's Board of Directors and the President and CEO.
 Internal Audit produces special reports at the senior management's request, if need be.